 A friend that I looked up to recently died.
 June Walbert, a Certified Financial Planner with USAA, recently lost her battle with cancer.
 June had a huge presence as one of USAA’s spokespersons on social media sites like Facebook, Twitter, and YouTube.
-(Side Note: You should definitely check out her great personal finance videos on June Walbert’s YouTube channel)

 But, June’s death happened to coincide with my own recent writing about estate planning and recently interviewed Rob Aschbach about estate planning for the Money Q&A Podcast a few weeks ago as well.
 So, to say that I’ve been thinking a lot lately about estate planning and what happens to our accounts and now our social media after death is an understatement.

 So, the question remains.
 What happens to your social media after death?
 Where do your accounts go?
 Who owns all of that data and content?
 Does your family or your estate’s executor know where all of your social media accounts are at on the internet?
 Here’s what you need to know about your social media after death.

 Your Social Media Accounts May Live On Without You

 Do you have some skeletons in your social media closet?
 Are you tagged in some embarrassing photos of yourself on Facebook or Instagram?
 Not only is your Facebook and social media accounts jeopardizing your career, but this content has the potential to live on long after you have passed away if you are not careful.
 And, these might not be the most flattering either of course.

 How To Delete Or Memorialize A Facebook Account